orwek/jbib/README.md

         "call_num": "FOOD Easy",
         "dewey": 641.595
     },
-	"subject": ["non-ficiton", "recipe", "china", "chinese", "food", "cooking"], "summary": "One hundred easy to make Chinese recipes for the hopeless housewife and budding chef.
+	"search": ["non-ficiton", "recipe", "china", "chinese", "food", "cooking"], "summary": "One hundred easy to make Chinese recipes for the hopeless housewife and budding chef.
-        Cook and Heere take you through each recipe step by step with easy to follow pictures and instructions."
+        Cook and Heere take you through each recipe step by step with easy to follow pictures and instructions.", "notes" : ""
     }

 # Benefits of JBIB